Midwest Collegiate Volleyball League: History

 After the 2018 season, the MCVL lost one member and gained another.
 Wittenberg left to become a single-sport affiliate in the Allegheny Mountain Collegiate Conference, while Trine University resurrected a varsity program that last played in 2002 and joined the MCVL.

 The MCVL lost half of its 2019 membership when the College Conference of Illinois and Wisconsin (CCIW) added men's volleyball for the 2020 season.
 Augustana, Carthage, Greenville, Loras, and North Central, along with new programs at North Park and Millikin, began CCIW conference play in 2020.
 Greenville and Loras were accepted into the CCIW as associate members.
 This temporarily left the MCVL in danger of eventually losing its automatic bid to the NCAA championship, but the league restored its membership to the six needed to maintain its automatic bid by adding the University of Mount Union, which had spent its inaugural men's volleyball season of 2019 as an independent, for the 2020 season.

 Three schools became members in advance of the 2021 season.
 Wittenberg returned to the MCVL after a two-year absence, and the league added the new varsity programs of Baldwin Wallace University and Wabash College.

 The league's next expansion took place after the 2023 season with the arrival of Calvin University, which started a new varsity men's volleyball program.
 When the MCVL announced Calvin's arrival, it announced a two-year moratorium on the addition of any further members.
 Fontbonne announced in March 2024 that it would close after the 2024–25 school year, and later announced it would not field a men's volleyball team in the 2025 season.
 With the departure of Fontbonne, and the moratorium on new members set to expire after the 2025 season, the MCVL announced that Spalding University would join the conference for the school's first season of varsity men's volleyball in 2026.
+The MCVL added another member for the 2027 season with the arrival of Franklin College, previously a men's volleyball independent.